MaTThewB0rg/Matthew_2025/navigation/section/platformergame.md

 ## Contribution

-As I worked on the game, I was able to make some changes that helped my team.
-An example of this is that I was able to change the image of the coin that you need to collect in the game.
-I also changed the pipe that you usually exit to the next level to.
+As I worked on the game, I made some changes that helped my team.
+For example, I changed the image of the coin you need to collect in the game.
+I also changed the pipe you usually exit to the next level.
 I changed it to a picture of Tyler the Creator to fit Tyler the Creator's theme, and it worked well.

 ## Images